Why might I want to enroll in Medicare Advantage?

 How can I prepare for enrollment?

-To prepare for enrollment in a Medicare Advantage plan, think about what type of health coverage you need, and write a list of the prescription medication you want access to.
+To prepare for Medicare Advantage enrollment, think about what type of health coverage you need, and write a list of the prescription medication you want access to.
 Each Medicare Advantage plan will offer coverage for different types of

 prescription prescription drugs, so be sure to choose a plan and tier of drug coverage that includes whatever you need.
 You can look in each plan’s formulary to find out which drugs are listed.